Trisdoan/SQL/People Analytics Case Study/README.md

 ````
 <img src="People Analytics Case Study/images/1_7.png" width="300"/>

+Currently, "Development" department has the most female employees

 ### 8. What is the gender ratio in the department which has the highest average male salary and what is the average male salary value rounded to the nearest integer?